Oluwanifemi109/Oluwanifemi/README.md

 ## 🚶‍➡️ **My Journey**

 I started out deeply curious about businesses:
 **What do they really want?
 How can they get it?
-What do they fear, and how can they reduce the risk?**
+What do they fear, and how can they reduce the risks of it happening?**

 Those early questions and experiments taught me one big lesson:
 Teams don’t just need more sales, revenue, or engagement.